Лъӊан уӊипāтқаҳтаӷақā иляни: Еттык! Мин’кы варкын энанэматран?

 Contact

-As already mentioned, I have never gotten into social media and will not change my preferences.
-Therefore, the most reliable way to contact me is by writing me an e-mail.* I reserve some two or three days for an answer:
+As already mentioned, I have never found the way into social media and will not change my preferences.
+Therefore, the most reliable way to contact me is by writing me an old-fashioned e-mail.* I reserve some two or three days for an answer:

 f l o r i a n DOT s i e g l AT g m a i l DOT c o m

-* I certainly welcome invitations for cooperation, especially such which would offer me a paid position.
-For the time being aka for as long as I don’t have a paid position in science – I do not accept any (peer) review invitations – no exceptions made!
+* I certainly welcome invitations for cooperation, especially such which would result in a paid position.
+For the time being aka for as long as I am working at the University of Nowhere, I do not accept any unpaid (peer) review invitations – no exceptions made!